E-commerce

 Fulfilled by marketplace

-On some marketplaces, the platform offers an integrated logistics network: useful for visibility, with constraints on rules and margins.
-To be considered alongside the blog article “marketplace vs store.”
+On certain marketplaces, the platform offers an integrated logistics network: useful for visibility, with constraints in terms of rules and margins.
+See the blog article « marketplace vs store ».

 Hybridization

-Core references in-house, long-tail with a 3PL, tests in dropshipping: the architecture must remain clear in the OMS so as not to lose track of inventory.
+In-house references, long-tail items with a 3PL, dropship tests: the architecture must remain readable in the OMS so as not to lose track of inventory.

 Scalability

-Peaks (Black Friday, sales) test dock space and staffing levels: a 3PL contract must provide for capacity and ramp-up timelines.
+Peaks (Black Friday, sales) test dock space and staffing: a 3PL contract must provide capacity and ramp-up times.

 DTC and wholesalers

-A brand that sells online both direct and through distributors must segment inventory and references to prevent the same SKU from being sold twice under different conditions.
+A brand that sells online directly and through distributors must segment inventory and SKUs to avoid the same SKU being sold twice under different conditions.

-Boxes and subscriptions impose dated shipping waves: the 3PL must manage campaign-based picking, not just isolated orders.
+Boxes and subscriptions impose dated shipping waves: the 3PL must manage picking by campaign, not just by individual order.

 Opening a regional warehouse is often decided when transatlantic shipping costs and lead times hurt conversion: model the volume threshold before signing a second contract.